 A small, non-spreading, clump-forming grass with blue-green leaves that turn reddish orange in the fall.
 Fluffy silver seed heads are ornamental through winter.
+Host plant for larvae of a number of skipper butterflies.

 Native Plant Database